Foundation / Corporation

 Community Foundation Boulder County

-Grants ranging between $1,000 and $9,000 to Boulder County, Colorado nonprofits and governmental entities for programs in the areas of animals and environment, arts and culture, civic engagement, education, and health and human services.
+Grants ranging between $1,000 and $9,000 to Boulder County, Colorado nonprofits and governmental entities to benefit local residents.
+Funding is intended for programs in the areas of animals and environment, arts and culture, civic engagement, education, and health and human services.
 Proposals are accepted for specific projects and programs, as well as for unrestricted expenses (general operating), capital campaigns, and technical assistance.

 GrantWatch ID#: 175135

 Although there is no upper funding limit, individual grants from the Community Trust typically range between $1,000 and $9,000.